Pay-as-you-go cover is most commonly deactivated for the following reasons:

 It’s important that you remain active with Zego's Pay-as-you-go cover.
 If you don't use it, the following will happen:

-• If you don’t work a shift or link a work provider in the first 60 days, we’ll deactivate your cover and deduct a £10 fee from your Zego balance.
+If you don’t work a shift in a continuous period of 90 days or more, we’ll deactivate your cover and deduct a £10 'non-usage' fee from your Zego balance.

 If your shifts aren't being registered on the Zego Delivery app, it's best to check if your work providers are linked correctly.
 Use this guide to check.